Zonad

-Zonad is a film by John and Kieran Carney that premiered in July 2009 at the Galway Film Fleadh.
+Zonad is an Irish comedy film by John and Kieran Carney that premiered in July 2009 at the Galway Film Fleadh.

 The film went to general release in Ireland March 19, 2010.

 Premise

 An escaped convict fools a whole Irish village into thinking he's a visitor from outer space.
 Zonad, a strange visitor comes to the town of Ballymoran, is taken in by the Cassidy family and accepted by the locals as an extraterrestrial.
 His comfortable existence is spoiled when Bonad arrives to replace him.

 Unreleased short film version

 In 2003, John Carney co-wrote and co-directed an earlier version of Zonad, a short film, with Kieran Carney and Tom Hall.
 Starring Simon Delaney and Cillian Murphy, Zonad was low-budget and was never released.
 Murphy played the role of Guy Hendrickson, later played by Rory Keenan.